Giovanni Buttarelli Memorial Award

-Drawing on the quote above, and on the recent developments in legislation regarding data protection (e.g. GDPR); what would be the most adequate relation between consumers and their personal data?
-What is the role of other stakeholders (consumers organisation, the industry, and the public sector) in securing a more equitable state of affairs?
+Drawing on the quote above, and on the recent developments in legislation regarding data protection (e.g. GDPR); what is the ideal relationship between consumers and their personal data?
+What is the role of other stakeholders (consumers organisation, industry groups, and the public sector) in securing a more equitable status quo with regard to data protection?

 The writer of the winning essay will receive a EUR 1.000,00 prize and will feature on the Euroconsumers website and in its member organisations’ monthly magazines.

-The winner will be announced at the Euroconsumers International Forum 2020 to be held in Autumn 2020 in Brussels.
+The winner will be announced in Autumn 2020 in Brussels, Belgium*.